ppy/osu-wiki/news/2021/2021-12-17-winter-fanart-contest-results.md

 [![](https://assets.ppy.sh/contests/136/banners/lutfi_anims.jpg)](https://assets.ppy.sh/contests/136/winners/lutfi_anims.png)

-**4685** approved of ::**lutfi\1anims**::{ user=11041959 }'s depiction of pippi and Mocha catching a moment in the snow beneath a bare winter tree.
+**4685** approved of ::**lutfi_anims**::{ user=11041959 }'s depiction of pippi and Mocha catching a moment in the snow beneath a bare winter tree.
 Facial expression takes front and center in this one, showing you what the community's really looking for when they vote!

 [![](https://assets.ppy.sh/contests/136/banners/eulorie.jpg)](https://assets.ppy.sh/contests/136/winners/eulorie.png)